HMS Active (H14): Pre-war operations

 Following commissioning, Active joined the Third Destroyer Flotilla as part of the Mediterranean Fleet, remaining in the Mediterranean other than for refits until 1939.
 On 4 April 1932, Active was involved in a collision with fellow A-class destroyer HMS Achates off Saint-Tropez, although damage was limited.
 Active patrolled off the coast of Palestine in response to the Arab revolt in June 1936, and following the outbreak of the Spanish Civil War, patrolled off Spain from September 1936 to January 1937.

 On 16 February 1937, Active collided with the destroyer HMS Worcester following failure of Active's steering gear at high speed.
 This time damage was more severe, and Active was under repair at Malta until June that year, when the ship joined the Second Destroyer Flotilla.
 Active served with the Second Flotilla until October 1938, when she went into reserve at Malta.
-Active recommissioned as a tender to Cormorant, the receiving ship at Gibraltar.
+Active recommissioned as a tender to Cormorant, the receiving ship at Gibraltar on 22 April 1939.